themartiancompany/ruby-ur/README.md

 set of Ruby packages using a production build, and finally, a comprehensive rebuild of all existing Ruby-dependent packages in the correct sequence.

+### bundled gem compatibility

+A list of compatible bundled gem versions for packaging can be found at
+<https://stdgems.org>.
+The de-vendored packages should make sure to be
+compatible to the major ruby version.

 ### bootstrap packages

 The bootstrapping phase starts with the creation of a minimal set of bootstrap